IRA FLATOW, HOST:

 FLATOW: Interesting.
 What about companies that want to look at your data so they can send you an ad based on what they see that you're storing?

 CARR: Yeah, that's - I mean, one of the reasons that cloud computing is popular with individuals is because we can get a lot of these services for free.
 You can get Google Apps or Gmail or Facebook, and you don't have to pay anything.
 But what you do in return is you give these companies your data and they use it.
 They scan it and use it to feed you advertisements that are personalized.
 So I think people should be aware of that tradeoff that a lot of this data - even beyond the security issues, there are privacy issues.
-You know, do you - what data do you want to have companies scan and look at and tie advertisements to?
-And what are you nervous about?
+You know, do you - what data do you want to have companies scan and look at and tie advertisements to, and what are you nervous about?
 And I don't think users of these services always think that carefully about what they're doing when they upload information, photos and so forth.
 But it, you know, for all the good things we get from cloud computing, lots of free services, lots of interesting ways to share our ideas or share our photos, there are also some risks, and people should be aware of them.

-CAREY: Hello.
+CARRIE: Hello.
 And it's Indiana, Marion, Indiana.

 FLATOW: I'm sorry.